omicscodeathon/denguedrug/README.md

 #### Contributing Energy Terms

 <p align="justify">
   The binding free energies of the complexes were calculated using the <a href="https://doi.org/10.1517/17460441.2015.1032936">Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA) approach</a>.
-Contributions to binding free energy include van der Waals energies, electrostatic interactions, polar solvation, and solvent-accessible surface area energy, and average values and standard deviations were computed for all.
-The lead compounds ZIN38628344, ZINC95485940, ZINC14441502, and 2',4'-dihydroxychalcone exhibited binding free energies of -44.957, -18.586, -25.881, and -55.805 $kJ/mol$, respectively, with 2',4'-dihydroxychalcone displaying the lowest binding free energy while ZINC95485940 had the highest among the four lead compounds.
-The known inhibitor Prednisolone had a binding free energy of -17.682 kJ/mol.
+Contributions to binding free energy include van der Waals energies, electrostatic interactions, polar solvation, and solvent-accessible surface area energy; average and standard deviations were computed for all.
+The lead compounds ZIN38628344, ZINC95485940, ZINC14441502, and 2',4'-dihydroxychalcone exhibited binding energies of -44.957, -18.586, -25.881, and -55.805 $kJ/mol$, respectively, with 2',4'-dihydroxychalcone displaying the lowest and ZINC95485940 the highest binding free energy.
+Prednisolone had a binding free energy of -17.682 $kJ/mol$.
 </p>

 **Table 5.<a name="table-5"></a>** MMPBSA energy contributions for NS2B/NS3-ligand complexes presented as averages ± standard deviations in kJ/mol.